fwup-home/fwup/README.md

 Download libconfuse as source and build and install it.

-Once that completes, clone or download the source code and run the following:
+Once that completes, clone or download the `fwup` source code and run the following:

     ./autogen.sh
     ./configure